techtile-by-dramco/NI-B210-Sync/experiments/readme.md

   - Normally, the channels are coherent, meaning their phase relationship should remain fixed.
   - By varying the RX gain, one can check if this introduces additional phase shifts.

+## 01_dual_rx_channel_single_b210

+In this experiment, a single B210 is used.
+The RX and TX channels are connected with an SMA cable and a 20 dB attenutator.
+The goal is to determine the effect of RX gain configuration on the phase difference between the two channels.
+Given that using one B210 ensures phase-coherency between the channels, we can see when a phase differences changes based on the gain index.

+In the first setup, the setup ensured as equal path lengths as possible by using the same cables and attenutator.

 ## 02_dual_rx_channel_single_b210

+In the 2nd setup a longer cable is connected to A/B. This induces an additional phase difference between the two channels.
+This was done intentionally as small IQ values could result in phase differences close to zero.
 Same as 01 but with setup 2 (ie one cable is longer than the other to induce an additional phase shift between the two RX-TX chains)